 Many patients are brought to the emergency department after their first seizure; some are seen by their primary care providers.
-A thorough evaluation is needed regardless of the setting.
+A thorough evaluation is needed regardless of the setting in which the patient is seen.
 A thorough history must be obtained and examination conducted.
-Many of the history and examination items discussed above should be obtained, and ideally an observer should be questioned about what happened during the spell.
-Possible provoking factors-such as sleep deprivation, trauma, infections, alcohol, and recreational drug use-should be sought.
-If no provoking factors are identified, the seizure is considered the "first unprovoked seizure."
-Serological tests, including cell counts, serum chemistries, and toxicology screens, should be considered.
+Many of the history and examination items discussed above should be obtained, and ideally an observer should be questioned about what happed during the spell.
+Any provoking factors, such as sleep deprivation, trauma, infections, alcohol and recreational drugs should be sought.
+If no provoking factors are identified, the seizure is considered the "first unprovoked seizure".
+Serological tests, including cell counts, serum chemistries and toxicology screens should be considered.
 Neuroimaging should be obtained.
-Urgently, CT scan of the brain may be the only neuroimaging available, but acute neurological events, such as hemorrhage and trauma, can be evaluated well with a CT scan.
+Urgently often only a CT scan.
 The patient should be referred for an MRI scan as soon as possible, however.
 A routine EEG should also be obtained as soon as possible.
 Many patients will benefit from neurological consultation.
 Guidelines for evaluation of first unprovoked seizures have been published.9

-Whether AEDs are started after the first unprovoked seizure depends on the clinical circumstances.
-In most instances, treatment is withheld unless the neurological examination is abnormal, there is a history of chronic static encephalopathy, the EEG shows clear epileptiform abnormalities, or the MRI shows a lesion that could generate seizures.
+Whether AED are started after the first unprovoked seizure depends on the clinical circumstances.
+In most instances, treatment is withheld unless the neurological examination is abnormal, there is a history of chronic static encephalopathy, the EEG shows clear epileptiform abnormalities or the MRI demonstrates a lesion that could generate seizures.
 If the decision is made to start an AED, the clinician has many choices, and the drug is picked based on the patient characteristics.

-Whether or not an AED is started after the first unprovoked seizure, the patient will require counseling about safety issues and driving.
+Regardless of whether an AED is started after the first unprovoked seizure or not, the patient will require counseling about safety issues and driving.
 Driving restrictions and whether patients need to be reported to the driving authorities depends on the state.